luisafischerv/luisafischerv/README.md

-## Sobre mim
+## About me

-- 🎓 Estudante de Ciência da Computação da CESAR School.
+- 🎓 Computer Science student at CESAR School.
-- 💼 Buscando novas oportunidades.
+- 💼 Seeking new opportunities.
-- 🌱 Aprendendo mais sobre linguagens de programação e de marcação.
+- 🌱 Enhancing my skills in programming and markup languages.

 ## Minhas Skills